markgordon22/Jerseys-for-tims/README.md

 ![image](userstories/removeitem.png)

 "view and manage users of Jerseys for Tims"
-- User can revert to the site admin to manage and keep an eye on orders.
+- site owner can revert to the site admin to manage and keep an eye on orders.

 ![image](userstories/manageordersuserstory.png)

 "Continually update/modify faqs so users won't have to wait for responses from Jerseys for Tims on their concerns"
-- Site owner can modify site faqs
+- Site owner can modify site faqs only as displayed here2

 ![image](userstories/managefaq.png)